Field Trips

 • There is ample free parking around both sides of the KSU Center.

 • Unfortunately, our museum does not have space for groups to eat lunch.
 We can offer the Commons (KSU's dining hall on campus).
-You may contact them directly for availability and pricing here.
+You may contact them directly for availability and pricing.
 The Varsity Jr. is also a short bus drive from the museum and a popular choice with groups.
 Alternatively, Kennesaw Mountain National Battlefield Park has free picnic space nearby.

 • Absolutely.
 All of the MHHE’s galleries, exhibits and facilities are on the ground level and accessible.